lsst-ts/ts_wep_new/doc/index.rst

 Contact Personnel
 =================

-For questions not covered in the documentation, emails should be addressed to the developers: |CSC_developer|.
+For questions not covered in the documentation, emails should be addressed to the developers: |developer|.
-The product owner is |CSC_product_owner|.
+The product owner is |product_owner|.

 This page was last modified |today|.